 Our Charity: The Pearce Coggan Foundation

 The land is a mixture of pastures and ancient woodland which we farm with a small number of cattle, sheep, pigs, chickens and ducks.
 All activities are carried out with wildlife habitat improvement in mind, for example the sewing of a new 1-acre wildflower meadow and a ¼ acre strip of wild bird seed plants.
-We have identified a half-acre plot for the development of a community wildlife vegetable garden that is becoming the focal point for activities providing benefit to people who are disadvantaged.
+We have leased a half-acre plot to The Pearce Coggan Foundation who has spent 4 years developing a community wildlife vegetable garden that is becoming the focal point for activities providing benefit to people who are disadvantaged.

 PCF fits into our strong social responsibility ethos which permeates all our activities at Green Farm.